sorbaathens/academic-website/content/trails/hart-farms/index.md

 ![](featured.png)

+January 2021 Update: the Hart Farms trails are leafy but ready to ride.
+The current outer loop has been flagged so that you can follow it.
+The loop starts with the Warm Up Loop and is about 10 miles.
+We are trying to not blow the leaves to reduce erosion from rain drops on bare soil.
+Once the leaves are packed down the trail will be in great shape, right now it needs your wheels!

 This trail system consists of hand-cut single track that bisects a power line easement.
 Trails pop in and out of the woods and you are never far from the trail head, which has a covered picnic area, camper restroom and a bike wash station.
 The trails have a little bit of everything that comes with hand cut single track in an old hardwood growth forest.... roots, rocks, twisty turns, short punchy climbs, sweeping descents, creek crossing and a little bit of double track thrown in for good measure.

 Please support the Hart Farms trails by riding them and making a small donation to help pay the annual lease.
 There is a donation box at the trail head or you can donate to our [Paypal](https://www.paypal.com/donate?token=Wbs_Z565NoZL3nNSpUrZQVVOsnR1fuQ3tTKyvh7G4xcBplrQAVaMwi9tBMbWO-O0txFpG7PsiRrhzRnC) and designate to "Use this donation for" Hart Farms Trails.